 - Dad gets probate.
 The Will does not need to be varied.
 Dad does not need to renounce.

-- Dad creates a Post-Death Testamentary Trust (also called Child Proceeds Trust and Child Maintenance Trust)
+- Dad creates a Post-Death Testamentary Trust (also called Child Proceeds Trust, Poor Man Testamentary Trust or Child Maintenance Trust)

 - he puts the maximum amount into the trust – the amount the child would have received had there been no Will